 - 1. Users must ensure that a new seed value is written to the User Entropy File before invoking key generation. - 2.
 Users must ensure that secret and private key files created on the card have appropriate permission bytes set to prevent unauthorized modification or disclosure. - 3.
-Users must ensure that Secure Messaging is not used with PIV application. - 4.
-Users must regularly examine card for signs of physical tampering. - 5.
+Users must regularly examine card for signs of physical tampering. - 4.
 Users must ensure not to use RSA encryption and decryption for protecting data in order to be an Approved mode.
-RSA encrypt/decrypt should only be used for key exchange. - 6.
+RSA encrypt/decrypt should only be used for key exchange. - 5.
 Users must ensure to use a minimum Diffie Hellman modulus size of 1024-bits in an Approved mode.